 Life during COVID-19 has had a way of putting past pandemics in context.

 The Fall 2020 issue of Immune Matters included an original illustration from San Diego artist Patricia Pauchnick.
-The goal of the piece, which ran alongside the piece “How Pandemics End,” was to show how past pandemics affected real people—and how science today is connected to a long history of infectious disease research.
+The goal of the piece, which ran alongside the article “How Pandemics End,” was to show how past pandemics affected real people—and how science today is connected to a long history of infectious disease research.

 We talked with Pauchnick to learn how she took on this challenge: